Using Play to Help a Child Who Has Been Bullied, Bossed

 I would like some inspiration with helping our 4 year old son with an issue at nursery.
-He and his teachers have told us he is being sidelined and bossed around by a little girl.
-Seemingly she has confidence issues and seems a worrier.
+He and his teachers have told us he is being sidelined and bossed around by a little girl (who obviously has issues of her own.)
 It's preventing him from engaging in other activities and making friends.
 I've given roleplay and assertiveness a go.
 We've also made playdates with other kids.
 On the whole he is a well balanced child who enjoys a variety of activities.
 Teachers do their best to redirect.
 I am on a career break so we get lots of opportunity to play/ have fun/ connect with daddy, baby brother and me.
 We have used gentle attachment parenting techniques from birth with him.
 I dislike seeing him being manipulated.
 I would love to see him have some backbone and enjoy the simple pleasures of being 4.
-Looking forward to hearing how you see the situation....Victoria

 In the more tribal cultures in which humans lived before "modern times" younger children learned appropriate social relations from the older children, and tribal norms were passed down naturally.
 Presumably those tribal norms did not include bullying and sidelining kids, because that would not have been adaptive for the tribe.
 But since we usually segregate kids by age, and "let them work it out for themselves," we don't give children enough guidance at early ages about how to work things out with other kids.
 That's one reason (of many) for the epidemic of bullying.

-Kids who engage in bossiness are often trying to control others as a response to their own anxieties, as the teachers have reported to you is the case with this little girl.
-That child needs some help with her fears and big feelings, but that is something that only her parents can give her because that requires a relationship of deep trust.
+Kids who engage in bossiness are often trying to control others as a response to their own anxieties, as the teachers have reported to you may be the case with this little girl.
 What the teachers can do is proactively initiate an ongoing set of practices in the classroom that encourage inclusion.
 There are many books, and even whole curriculums, that could help them launch such a campaign.
-In my view every class of four and five year olds needs a program like this to teach appropriate social consideration, since kids will not receive it elsewhere.
+In my view every class of four and five year olds needs a program like this to teach appropriate social skills, since kids will not receive it elsewhere.
 You certainly want to have that conversation with the teachers at your son's nursery, given that they observe this behavior.
 What preventive practices are they using with the children?

 But on to how YOU can help your son.
-You already spend considerable time connecting with your son, which is the foundation of his emotional adjustment.
+You already spend considerable time connecting with him, which is the foundation of his emotional adjustment.
 You are already using gentle parenting, which I assume means empathic limits instead of punishment.
 This is important because a child who is timid will respond to conventional discipline by further "sidelining" himself.
-You have already started having playdates with other children, which is essential to help him feel comfortable and supported in the classroom, and to give him someone to turn to and play with.
+You have already started having playdates with other children, which is essential to help him feel comfortable and supported in the classroom and on the playground.
 You've even done some role-playing around assertiveness, which is terrific.

-I would suggest you begin playing games with him around the theme of power.
+So I would suggest that you begin playing games with with your son around the theme of power.
 For instance: Grab two stuffed animals and have them "play" but have one push the other around.
 He will be fascinated.
 But remember, you're not going for tears by repeating the reality of what he has experienced.
 You're going for giggles, which vent the same tensions.
 So have the underdog stand up to the bully, ham it up and have fun with it.
 Whatever makes your son giggle, do more of it.

 Continue exploring the theme of power by playing directly with him and letting him push you around, win the game, win while you physically rough-house